Capertee Valley

-The Capertee Valley (pronounced Kay-per-tee) is a large canyon in New South Wales, Australia, 135 km north-west of Sydney that is noted to be the second widest of any canyon in the world, exceeding The Grand Canyon.
+The Capertee Valley (pronounced Kay-per-tee) is a large canyon in New South Wales, Australia, 135 km north-west of Sydney that is noted to be the widest canyon in the world, exceeding the Grand Canyon.
 It is located 135 km kilometres north-west of Sydney, between Lithgow and Mudgee, in the Central Tablelands, just above the Blue Mountains.

 The only population centre of any kind is the village of Glen Davis, which includes a camp-site and often serves as a starting point for bushwalks around the Capertee River and other parts of the Wollemi National Park.

 Geology

 The valley follows the Capertee River as it cuts through the Sydney Basin, a sedimentary basin consisting of Permian and Triassic sedimentary rock west of the Blue Mountains.
 Sandstone cliffs and limestone formations predominate the escarpment, which descend into a deep chasm sculpted into the environment over millions of years.

 One of the most prominent features of the valley is Pantony's Crown, a sandstone butte that is now part of the Gardens of Stone National Park.
 Capertee Valley is only 1 kilometre wider than the Grand Canyon, but not as deep.